-Surrogate membership to SASS is FREE, and we will cover any additional charges you incur to apply, such as a GP report and your National Police check.
+Surrogate membership is FREE, and we will cover any costs you incur to apply, such as a GP report and your National Police check.

-Surrogates must be a minimum of 25 years old in most states (18 in the ACT and SA).
-There is no maximum age limit for surrogates, however you must be eligible to be treated by a fertility clinic.
+- Age Surrogates must be a minimum of 25 years old in most states (18 in the ACT).
+There is no maximum age limit for surrogates.

-Surrogates should have a healthy BMI and be eligible to be treated by a fertility clinic.
-As such a surrogate’s BMI should ideally be no higher than 35.
-If you feel your BMI may hinder your application, please speak to us and we can give you more information as to your options.
-If your GP is happy with your BMI, then we at SASS will be too.
+- BMI A surrogate’s BMI should be no higher than 30.
+If you feel your BMI may hinder your application, please speak to us and we can give you more information.

 Intended parents must be unable to sustain a pregnancy personally.

-If applicable, intended parents must have exhausted their options to conceive themselves, and not be trying to create their family in other ways while undergoing a surrogacy journey (e.g. personal IVF or adoption).
+- If applicable, intended parents must have exhausted their options to conceive themselves, and not be trying to create their family in other ways (e.g. personal IVF or adoption).

-Same sex male couples will also need a letter from their GP.
-Australia classes same sex couples as ‘Socially Infertile’ and as such, a letter is required to state this.
+- Same sex male couples will also need a letter from their GP.

-Intended Parents must both be resident in the Australia, and be living together.
+Residency Where Intended Parents are a couple, they must both be resident in the Australia, and be living together.